 “Heart & Stroke is an outstanding national charity with a clear and admirable mission, a distinguished management team and a diverse and supportive volunteer and donor base.
 Supporting Heart & Stroke is truly life-changing, as the lives of far too many Canadians are adversely impacted by heart disease and stroke.”

-Andrew Claerhout leads Teachers' Infrastructure & Natural Resources Group.
-He is responsible for delivering long-term, predictable value and hedges against inflation by making direct investments in infrastructure on a global basis.
-Additionally, he is responsible for physical investments in natural resources, such as timberlands, oil and gas assets and farmland.
+Andrew Claerhout led Teachers' Infrastructure & Natural Resources Group, and was responsible for delivering long-term, predictable value and hedges against inflation by making direct investments in infrastructure and natural resources globally.

-Andrew joined Ontario Teachers' in 2005 and has held positions of increasing responsibility culminating with his appointment as senior vice-president, infrastructure in 2013.
-Prior to that he was vice-president, private capital, where he managed the consumer, retail and industrial sectors.
+Prior to this Andrew was managing director, Teachers' Private Capital, where he managed the consumer, retail and industrial sectors.
 Andrew also previously headed Ontario Teachers' London office.

 Andrew earned his HBA at the Ivey Business School at Western University, completed the Stanford Executive Program, and has an ICD.D certification from the Institute of Corporate Directors.

 Thomas Feasby, MD (Calgary)